Northwest Passage: The Legendary Arctic Sea Route

 Occupancy:

-Transfer Package includes a hotel night in Reykjavik on Day 1, group airport transfer on Day 2, charter flight Reykjavik – Nuuk on Day 2, Nuuk airport transfer, Resolute airport transfer, charter flight Resolute – Calgary on Day 16, Calgary airport transfer on Day 16 and a hotel night in Calgary on Day 16.
+Transfer Package includes a hotel night in Reykjavik on Day 1, group airport transfer on Day 2, charter flight Reykjavik – Nuuk on Day 2, Nuuk airport transfer, Kangerlussuaq airport transfer, charter flight Kangerlussuaq – Calgary on Day 16, Calgary airport transfer on Day 16 and a hotel night in Calgary on Day 16.

 Cabin Category